CprimeLearningLabs/terraform-azure-intro/labs/lab-4.4-Multiplicity/lab4.4-multiplicity.md

 terraform validate
 ```

-Run terraform plan:
+Run terraform plan.
 You should get a plan that will destroy the original firewall resources and create replacement firewall rule resources.

-:question: Can you remember why this is the case?
+:question: Can you identify why this is the case even though the Azure name for the two rules has not changed?  (*Hint: What other name change could cause a resource to be re-created?*)
 ```
 terraform plan
 ```

 ![Terraform Plan - for_each](./images/tf-plan-foreach.png "Terraform Plan - for_each")

 Run terraform apply.

-Note, you might get an error that the replacement resources could not be created due to the resource already existing.
+> Note, you might get an error that the replacement resources could not be created due to the resource already existing.
 This is due to a timing conflict between the destroy and create processing when the Azure name is the same between the old and new instances.
 The destroy should have succeeded and you can simply run terraform apply a second time to perform the create.

 ```
 terraform apply